blueturtleai/gimp-stable-diffusion/README.md

 ### Stable-Diffusion server
 #### Prerequisites
-You need a Google account, an account on ngrok.com (signup with Google/Github account possible) and on huggingface.co.
-Google is needed for running a colab server, ngrok for exposing an external IP and huggingface for downloading the model file.
+You need a Google account and on huggingface.co.
+Google is needed for running a colab server and huggingface for downloading the model file.
 Details follow below.

 #### Model file
 The model file includes all the data which is needed for stable-diffusion to generate the images.